19 Best Team Building Activities in San Diego for 2022

 Not everyone has the stomach for real skydiving, but nearly everyone can enjoy indoor skydiving in a safe, controlled environment.
-This unique experience uses a giant fan to gently suspend divers in mid-air, offering a thrilling sense of weightlessness. iFly is one of San Diego’s best indoor skydiving facilities, and they offer numerous group packages designed specifically for team building.
+This unique experience uses a giant fan to gently suspend divers in mid-air, offering a thrilling sense of weightlessness. iFly is one of the city's best indoor skydiving facilities, and they offer numerous group packages designed specifically for San Diego corporate team building events.

 9. Sailing on the Pacific